italofsan/pokedex/README.md

-## Timesheet Oowlish
+## Pokedex App

 ## Description

 This is a frontend project coded by Italo Santos.
-This web app controls the working hours for a company's employees.
-The employees can register arrival, exit ,and lunch break times.
-They can also see the amount of hours above or below the expected working hours .
-The expected  amount of working hours is eight per day.
+This web app lets you search for pokemons by ID, name, type and ability.

 ## Setup